Constraints of dynamical dark energy models from different observational datasets: Introduction

-The Type Ia Supernovae DES-Y5, based on a joint compilation of PantheonPlus and Union3, found that, whether using SNIa alone or in combination with CMB and Baryon Acoustic Oscillations (BAO), the best fit EoS $w$ is always slightly greater than -1 above the 1$\sigma$ level.
+SNIa DES-Y5 \cite{DES:2024jxu, DES:2024upw, DES:2024hip}, based on a joint compilation of PantheonPlus \cite{Scolnic:2021amr, Brout:2022vxf} and Union3 \cite{Rubin:2023jdq}, find that, whether using SNIa alone or in combination with CMB and Baryon Acoustic Oscillations (BAO), the best fit EOS $w$ is always slightly greater than -1 above the 1$\sigma$ level.
 This is consistent with the constraints of Union3 and supports the trend of DDE.
-Dark Energy Spectroscopic Instrument (DESI) tracks the expansion of the universe using BAO observations \cite{Sousa-Neto:2025gpj, DESI:2024mwx, DESI:2024aqx, DESI:2025zgx, DESI:2024kob}.
-When DESI DR1 is combined with Planck CMB and SNIa (Pantheonplus \cite{Scolnic:2021amr, Brout:2022vxf}, Union3 \cite{Rubin:2023jdq} and DESY5 \cite{DES:2024jxu, DES:2024upw, DES:2024hip}), the results show a clear tension with the $\Lambda$CDM model, giving a strong indication of DDE.
+The Dark Energy Spectroscopic Instrument (DESI) \cite{Sousa-Neto:2025gpj, DESI:2024mwx, DESI:2024aqx, DESI:2025zgx, DESI:2024kob} tracks the expansion of the universe using BAO observations.
+When DESI DR1 is combined with Planck CMB and SNIa (PantheonPlus, DES-Y5 and Union3), the results show a clear tension with the $\Lambda$CDM model, giving a strong indication of DDE.
 Specifically, in the CPL model, ${w}_{0}$ $>$ -1 and ${w}_{a}$ $<$ 0 have a clear preference at statistical levels between 2.5$\sigma$ and 3.9$\sigma$ \cite{DESI:2024mwx}.
-This has sparked extensive discussion about dark energy.
+The newly released DESI DR2 data further strengthen this preference \cite{DESI:2025zgx, DESI:2025fii, DESI:2025qqy}.
+The combination of DESI DR2 with CMB alone yields a significance of 3.1$\sigma$ for $w$ to the exclusion of $\Lambda$CDM.
+When combined with CMB, DESI DR2 and SNIa, this preference for DDE still exists, reaching significances of 2.8$\sigma$, 3.8$\sigma$ and 4.2$\sigma$, respectively \cite{DESI:2025zgx}.
+This has sparked an extensive discussion about dark energy.
 Inconsistencies between different datasets may be a reason for these discrepancies.
-For example, excluding the LRG1 (${z}_{\text{eff}}$ = 0.51) and LRG2 (${z}_{\text{eff}}$ = 0.71) individually results in $w$ = -1 falling within the 2$\sigma$ contour \cite{Wang:2024pui, Liu:2024gfy}.
-In addition, the BAO measurement results of the Sloan Digital Sky Survey (SDSS) and DESI collaboration are also inconsistent with each other \cite{Ghosh:2024kyd}.
+For example, excluding LRG1 (${z}_{\text{eff}}$ = 0.51) and LRG2 (${z}_{\text{eff}}$ = 0.71) individually results in $w$ = -1 falling within the 2$\sigma$ contour \cite{Wang:2024pui, Liu:2024gfy}.
+In addition, the BAO measurements of the Sloan Digital Sky Survey (SDSS) and DESI collaboration are also inconsistent with each other \cite{Ghosh:2024kyd, Wolf:2025jlc, Afroz:2025iwo, Cheng:2025lod, Fazzari:2025lzd, Lee:2022cyh, Colgain:2025nzf, Colgain:2024xqj, Vagnozzi:2023nrq, Pedrotti:2025ccw}.

-For DDE, the released DESI DR2 data further strengthen this preference \cite{DESI:2025zgx, DESI:2025fii, DESI:2025qqy}.
-The combination of DESI DR2 with CMB alone yields a significance of 3.1$\sigma$ to the exclusion of $\Lambda$CDM.
-When combined with CMB, DESI DR2 and SNIa (PantheonPlus, Union3, and DES-Y5), this preference for DDE still exists, reaching significances of 2.8$\sigma$, 3.8$\sigma$ and 4.2$\sigma$, respectively \cite{DESI:2025zgx}.